Injured Players the New York Jets Would Miss the Most This Season

 The Jets offense isn't expected to be their main strength already, so having their best guard in peak form is a commodity Rex Ryan can't afford to lose.

-Mike Devito leading his team
+4. Mike Devito

 As reported by ESPN, Mike Devito pulled a calf muscle, which shouldn't keep him off the field for too long, but it is an injury that tends to stick around for linemen.